HIHHHIH/2022-1/README.md

 # 2022-1
-my works I did in first half of 2022
+My works I did in the first half of 2022